 - You can be fined up to 2000 THB in Thailand if you are caught littering on the pavement, so watch where you throw that gum wrapper

-Want to see how far your Thai Baht will take you?
-Check out our Travel Money Guide here for expert tips and destination costs.
+Want to see how far your THB will go?
+Check out our Thailand Travel Money Guide for expert tips and destination costs.

 Why exchange with Travel Money Oz